BlueBrain/NeuroMorphoVis/docs/user/modules/gui/morphology-analysis.md

 ### Let's Analyze the Morphology

 After selecting all the analysis filters that are neccessary, the user can generate the analysis files by clicking on the _Analyze Morphology_ button at the end of the _Morphology Analysis_ panel.

+## Extensions

+We are currently extending this module by adding further analysis filters.
+The next release will have the following options:

++ Segments Length
++ Total Arbor Length
++ Total Morphology Length
++ Number of Bifurcations
++ Number of Trifucations
++ Sections Volumes
++ Arbor Volumes